reecemartin/dogwood/Planning/Proposal/Proposal.md

 ### Inline Annotations - Comments and Questions

 1) Commenting: Students and Professors can comment on sections of the assignment with helpful thoughts and the like.
 Other students as well as course teams can vote or highlight comments which are of high quality with a system similar to Reddit.
 Users who receive upvotes for their comments receive some form of reward.
+Annotations/comments can then be approved by an instructor of the course, following any discussion required.

 2) Questions: Students can ask questions about particular parts of the assignment directly on the assignment posting which enables quick lookup of related inquiries from other students.
 The point system described in 1) also works for questions.